adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 A standard symmetric cryptographic algorithm is the [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), a symmetric block cipher that encrypts and decrypts data in blocks of 128 bits using keys of 128, 192, or 256 bits.

 A different type of cryptography is [lattice-based cryptography](https://en.wikipedia.org/wiki/Lattice-based_cryptography), which is a form of cryptography that involves lattices, which are integer linear combinations of a basis of a vector space.
 This type of cryptography is used in the creation of the first 3 post-quantum cryptographic standards (more on this later), and has a lot of interesting properties.
 One of these properties is its security relying on worst-case hardness of certain lattice problems.
-Another is the ability to use lattice-based cryptography within homomorphic encryption schemes, which allows computations to be performed on ciphertext data without needing to decrypt it first.
+Another is the ability to use lattice-based cryptography within homomorphic encryption schemes, which allows computations to be performed on cipher text without needing to decrypt it first.

 ### What is Quantum Computing?